5G/6G Non Terrestrial Networks (NTN)

 - 5G core and remote servers

-- Options for 1, 7, or 19 beams.
+- Beam layouts: 1, 7, or 19 beams.

-- 7-cell setup: Central hexagonal cell with 6 adjacent cells
+- 7-cell setup: Central hexagonal cell with 6 adjacent cells.

-- 19-cell setup: Two layers of surrounding cells around a central hexagonal cell
+- 19-cell setup: Two layers of surrounding cells around a central hexagonal cell.

 - Mapping of satellite beams to terrestrial cells is one-to-one.
 Each beam is one physical cell; we therefore refer to cells and spotbeams interchangeably.